 Homemade Skillet Green Bean Casserole! – when your oven is bursting and there isn’t enough room for one more casserole dish, this stove top version is priceless and delicious!

 Whats that saying, ‘necessity is the mother of all invention’.
 Last T-Day this mother was trying to figure out how to cram 6 baking dishes into one regular size oven.
 You would think I’d give that a thought ahead of time right?
 Food Blogger my….

 I was hoping something wonderful would happen.
 Like I’d grow another oven or something…

 Sauté up the mushrooms in a bit of butter, add garlic and a bit of flour, then a splash of chicken stock.
 The stock and flour is what thickens the half and half and makes it the perfect consistency, much like the version with the can of cream of ka-ka that we all love.
 Only this is so much better and fresh tasting!

-The one step that I wanted to omit so badly, was blanching the beans.
+- The one step that I wanted to omit so badly, was blanching the beans.
 But you can’t.
-You have to par cook those little beaners.
-Whether you cook in a skillet or bake in the oven, they need a head start.
-So I blanched and rinsed.
-Martha would ‘shock them in a bowl of ice water’, but I didn’t have time for a bath, let alone give the beans one.
-A quick rinse in cool tap water proved to be just as effective.
+You have to par cook those little beaners So I blanched and rinsed in cold water.
+(Martha would ‘shock them in a bowl of ice water’, but I didn’t have time for a bath, let alone give the beans one.
+A quick rinse in cool tap water proved to be just as effective.)

 So, beans are blanched.
 You have thickened up the mushrooms with some half and half.